deepshard/truffle-ts/readme.md

 Replace `<your-api-key>` with your API key and `<model-id>` with the actual model id you want to use.

 Note that inference is implemented as a stream, which means that you will continually receive inference outputs on a token by token basis until the model is finished.
 To wait for the final output, simply use the last json response as the output.

+## Contributing

+Anyone can contribute to the truffle-ts library.
+This is a massive WIP, and we want to be the best dev interface for you to use when dealing with language models.
+Please consider opening a PR or asking for more infromation by opening up an issue.